Authsignal secures millions of passkey transactions out of our hosted Sydney region.

 Timeline of Revolut's passkey rollout

-Differences between Personal and Business account implementations
+Differences between personal and business account implementations

 Our analysis revealed notable differences in how passkeys have been implemented for Revolut Personal and Business accounts: